 What is DORA, and why is contract compliance important?

-DORA is a proposed EU regulation aimed at ensuring the operational resilience of the financial sector in the face of ICT risks.
-Contract compliance is crucial because it ensures that financial institutions and their ICT providers meet the regulation’s risk management and incident response requirements.
+DORA is a EU regulation aimed at ensuring the operational resilience of the financial sector in the face of ICT risks.
+Contract compliance is crucial because it ensures that financial entities and their ICT providers meet the regulation’s risk management and incident response requirements.

-Third-party contracts should include clauses that address incident reporting, security, and resilience measures in alignment with DORA’s regulations.
-It is also essential to perform regular reviews and audits of these contracts to ensure continuous compliance.
+ICT procurement contracts of financial entities must include certain mandatory clauses set out in DORA including that address incident reporting, security, and resilience measures in alignment with DORA.
+It is also essential to perform regular reviews and audits of these contracts and ICT service providers to ensure continuous compliance.

 What are the penalties for contract non-compliance under DORA?

 Penalties for non-compliance include fines, reputational damage, and operational risks.
-Financial institutions must ensure their third-party contracts are DORA-compliant to avoid these consequences.
+Financial entities must ensure their ICT procurement contracts are DORA-compliant to avoid these consequences.

-What steps should organizations take to ensure contract compliance?
+What steps should organizations take to ensure DORA contract compliance?

-Organizations should review existing contracts, establish a contract management framework, engage relevant stakeholders, and leverage technology to automate contract monitoring and auditing processes.
+Organizations should review existing ICT contracts, establish a contract management framework, engage relevant stakeholders, and leverage technology to accelerate and streamline contract monitoring and auditing processes.